Machine Learning Models: What They Are and How to Build Them

 For example, a decision tree is a common algorithm used for both classification and prediction modeling.
 A data scientist looking to create a machine learning model that identifies different animal species might train a decision tree algorithm with various animal images.
 Over time, the algorithm would become modified by the data and become increasingly better at classifying animal images.
 In turn, this would eventually become a machine learning model.

-Machine learning models vs. machine learning algorithms
+Machine learning types: models vs. algorithms

 Placeholder

-How to create a machine learning model
+How is a machine learning model built?

 • Unsupervised learning: Unsupervised algorithms use unlabeled data to train an algorithm.
 In this process, the algorithm finds patterns in the data itself and creates its own data clusters.
 Unsupervised learning and pattern recognition are helpful for researchers who are looking to find patterns in data that are currently unknown to them.